Use of DMCA – Recent Spotlight on Wantedly

 In the recent Wantedly incident, Wantedly filed a complaint to DMCA for the removal of web content based on the unauthorized use of its CEO’s photograph.
 DMCA accepted the complaint and the web provider host and Twitter removed the web content.
 Although such a complaint is legitimate, many commentators suggest the main motivation was to have negative contents of the company removed.

 Wantedly is certainly not the first Japanese company whose DMCA usage has raised some eyebrows.
 Some stronger examples are DYM and Hi-Bit where the former attempted to cover a scandal connected to nudity during the company’s employee trip and the later combat criticisms of its products.

 Of course, DMCA is an important mechanism to protect copyright.
+Discussions on the use of the DMCA are therefore important.
 However, it is not possible for the authorities to determine each complaint in detail due to the sheer volume of complaints it receives.
 This makes it possible for misuse and suppression of free speech.
-People may not be aware that their content has been taken down or they are unsure of how to respond to a removal notice.
-On the other hand, companies also may need to be careful of inadvertently attracting more attention to the negative press when they use such a method.
+People may not be aware that their content has been taken down or how to respond to a removal notice.
+On the other hand, companies need to be careful of attracting more negative press when using such a method.